goncalo-oliveira/faas-run/README.md

 ### Configuration

 If a `config.json` file exists, it is added to the configuration pipeline, thus, available for the function in runtime.
 You can also specify a different configuration file by using the `--config` option.

+#### Secrets

+On an OpenFaaS cluster, secrets that the function has access to are loaded into the configuration model, prepended with the prefix `openfaas_secret_`.
+When running locally, we can add values into the `config.json` file using just the same prefix.